athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 ### Build production bundle

 The above is an example of how we test our code locally.
-After we're happy with our code, we can build it for production by runnin the following command:
+After we're happy with our code, we can build it for production by running the following command:

 ```bash
 clj -m cljs.main -O advanced -c "demo.static-website"